-How Big Should the Backing Be?
+How Big should the Backing & Batting Be?

 Fabric is taken up during the quilting process and therefore requires that the backing be larger than quilt top.
 This extra fabric also allows for any adjusting in the case that the quilt top is not perfectly squared.